 - Structure and Organization: Presents information logically with a clear beginning, middle, and conclusion.

-- Quality of Responses: Provides thoughtful, insightful, and relevant answers with an understanding of the questions being asked.
+- Quality of Responses: Provides thoughtful, insightful, and relevant answers demonstrating an understanding of the questions.

 - Confidence and Poise: Responds confidently, even under pressure.